force-h2020/force-bdss/doc/source/design.rst

    instance in the outer list, and therefore each dictionary element is also expected to contain a ``data_sources`` key with a list of ``DataSourceModel`` statuses.

+The ``WorkflowWriter`` will produce JSON files that conform to the latest available version (currently 1.1) by default.

 Future directions
 -----------------